 What to drink: something mulled (in a flask)

 Is there anything more festive than a cup of something mulled?
 We don’t think so.
-Lyme Bay Winery’s Mulled Wine and Mulled Cider are a delicious blend of festive spices.
+These Mulled Wine and Mulled Ciders are mixed with a delicious blend of festive spices.
 Warm in a pan, pour into a flask and you’re good to go.
 If you’re off the alcohol (or under the age of 16) Shrbdrink’s Apple Cinnamon Soda tastes so much like mulled cider that you probably won’t know the difference.
 A delicious combo of freshly pressed apples, ground cinnamon and nutmeg, lavender and a splash of apple cider vinegar.

 If you’re hosting…